Do you ever get a niggling feeling, like someone is watching you?

-- Variety - the many different formats of big data available.
+- Variety - the diversity and range of types and formats of big data available.

-- Velocity - the great speed at which big data is processed.
+- Velocity - the great speed at which big data is generated, received, stored, managed and processed.

-Over the years, as the field of big data evolved to become more user-focused, the 3Vs model also evolved to include two further Vs:
+Over the years, as the field of big data evolved to become more user-focused, the 3Vs model also evolved to include three further Vs:

-- Veracity - the quality of the data being processed and analysed; high veracity data contains a lot of meaningful information that can be used for analysis, while low veracity data contains little-to-no meaningful information - otherwise referred to as noise.
+- Veracity - the quality and accuracy of the data being processed and analysed; high veracity data contains a lot of meaningful or 'true' information that can be used for analysis, while low veracity data contains little-to-no meaningful information - otherwise referred to as noise.